top of page

 Charlie Parker, Miles, Max 2.png

-Our gathering extends to more than fifty teachers attached to universities across the country and the planet.
+Our gathering extends to more than one hundred teachers attached to universities across the country and the planet.
 All of us are otherwise active in the world as parents, children, carers, grandparents, knitters, gardeners and petitioners; and ever wary of what Edward Said identified as the dangers of professionalism.

 We aim to explore how a group of people in their work might recover a condition of trust, conviviality and mutual aid, both among and between teachers and students, without falling into the retrograde traps of the institution.
 In our decision-making we seek to learn from and emulate the improvisational risk, tactical acuity and collaborative grace that characterises the jazz quintet, the dance troupe, the letter-cutter’s workshop and the Occupy movement.